joescii/lift-ng/README.md

 Here are things we would like in this library.
 It's not a road map, but should at least give an idea of where we plan to explore soon.

 * Testing (in progress)
+* Cross-Lift version support (Not currently known what editions other than 2.5 can be supported.
+Will need a solution to automating the build.)
 * `Future[T]` return type
 * Comet integration
 * Actor integration